Fate/Samurai Remnant

-Fate/Samurai Remnant (Note: Known in Japan as Fate/サムライレムナント (Feito Samurai Remunanto)) is a 2023 action role-playing video game co-developed by Omega Force and Kou Shibusawa in cooperation with Aniplex and Type-Moon, and published by Koei Tecmo.
-It is an entry in the Fate series, and was released for Nintendo Switch, PlayStation 4, PlayStation 5 and Windows.
+Fate/Samurai Remnant (Note: Known in Japan as Feito Samurai Remunanto (運命/サムライレムナント, Fate/Samurai Remnant)) is an action role-playing video game developed by Omega Force and Kou Shibusawa, and published by Koei Tecmo.
+It was released on September 28, 2023, for Windows, Nintendo Switch, PlayStation 4, and PlayStation 5.
+The game follows Miyamoto Iori, a samurai who was trained by the master swordsman Miyamoto Musashi.
+Fate/Samurai Remnant was generally well received by critics, who praised the characterization and gameplay.

 Gameplay

+Players are cast in the role of the samurai Miyamoto Iori.

-Fate/Samurai Remnant lets players play as Miyamoto Iori.
-The combat is hack and slash style with some similarities to musou gameplay, but it falls under the action role-playing game genre with dodging and exploiting weaknesses being an important element.
+Fate/Samurai Remnant is an action role-playing game that casts players in the role of Miyamoto Iori.
+The combat is hack-and-slash style with some similarities to musou gameplay, but it falls under the action role-playing game genre with dodging and exploiting weaknesses being an important element.
 It features a wide array of stances, which the player character can switch between on the fly.
 Iori uses dual katanas, a widespread weapon for Samurai during the Edo period.
 Players can give commands to their servant, launching special attacks and combos.
 In certain situations, the game allows for full control of Iori's servant.
 The game allows for exploration of recreated districts of Edo, such as Yoshiwara, Kanda, and Akasaka.